 But we’ll see.
 There’s got to be some sunshine after the rain.

 — Robert Raitt has been a Michigan Association for Justice officer for the past five years.
 He has been a speaker and moderator at various seminars for the State Bar of Michigan and the National Business Institute.
 In practice, Bob is successful in receiving many jury verdicts, arbitration awards and negotiated settlements with very favorable results for his clients.

 — Steve Gursten is recognized as one of the nation’s top experts in serious car and truck accident injury cases and automobile insurance no-fault litigation.
 Steve has received the largest jury verdict for an automobile accident case in Michigan in four of the past seven years, including 2008.

 — Photo courtesy of Creative Commons by Wili_hybrid

 Michigan Auto Law is the largest law firm exclusively handling car accident, truck accident and motorcycle accident cases throughout the entire state.
-We have offices in Southfield, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.
+We have offices in Farmington Hills, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.
 Call (800) 777-0028 for a free consultation with an insurance lawyer.